 Particulars Terms and Conditions

-Minimum Application Size ₹ 10,000.00 (10 NCDs) (for all Options of NCDs, namely Option I, Option II, Option III, Option IV, Option V, Option VI, Option VII, Option VIII, Option IX, Option X and Option XI either taken individually or collectively)
+Minimum Application Size ₹ 10,000.00 (10 NCDs) (for all Options of NCDs, namely Option I, Option Option III, Option IV, Option V, Option VI, Option VII, Option VIII, Option I Option X and Option XI either taken individually or collectively)

-Mode of allotment NCDs will be issued in both physical (to the extent permitted) as well as dematerialised form.
-Trading in the NCDs will however take place compulsorily in dematerialised form.
-Please note, however, that Applicants cannot apply for Allotment of NCDs under Options VII, VIII, IX, X and XI in physical form.
+Mode of allotment NCDs will be issued in both physical (to the extent permitted) as well as dematerialis form. ^{} Trading in the NCDs will however take place compulsorily in dematerialised for Please note, however, that Applicants cannot apply for Allotment of NCDs un Options VII, VIII, IX, X and XI in physical form. []

 Terms of Payment Full amount on application

 Trading Lot 1 (one) NCD

-Who can apply
+Who can apply Category I

-Category I
+Public financial institutions, statutory corporations, commercial banks, co-operat banks and RRBs which are authorised to invest in the NCDs;

+Provident funds, pension funds, superannuation funds and gratuity funds, which authorised to invest in the NCDs;

+Venture Capital Funds registered with SEBI;

+Insurance Companies;

-- Public financial institutions, statutory corporations, commercial banks, co-operative banks and RRBs which are authorised to invest in the NCDs; - Provident funds, pension funds, superannuation funds and gratuity funds, which are authorised to invest in the NCDs; - Venture Capital Funds registered with SEBI; - Insurance Companies; - State industrial development corporations; - Insurance funds set up and managed by the army, navy, or air force of the Union of India; - Insurance funds set up and managed by the Department of Posts, the Union of India; National Investment Fund: and - National InvestmenMutual Funds.
+State industrial development corporations;

+Insurance funds set up and managed by the army, navy, or air force of the Union of India; Insurance funds set up and managed by the Department of Posts, the Union of India;

+National Investment Fund; andMutual Funds.

+Category II

+Companies; bodies corporate and societies registered under the applicable laws in In and authorised to invest in the NCDs;

+Public/private charitable/religious trusts which are authorised to invest in the NCDs; Scientific and/or industrial research organisations, which are authorised to invest in

+NCDs;

+• Partnership firms in the name of the partners; and

+Limited liability partnerships formed and registered under the provisions of the Limit Liability Partnership Act, 2008 (No. 6 of 2009).

+Category III

+Resident Indian individuals and Hindu Undivided Families through the Karta